uptane/deployment-considerations/security_considerations.md

 In order to analyze this problem, let us recap what new information should be downloaded in every software update cycle:

 1. The Primary writes and sends the latest vehicle version manifest to the Director repository.
-2. If a Time Server is used, all Secondaries write and send fresh tokens to the Primary.
-3. All ECUs download, verify, and write the latest downloaded time from the Time Server, or whatever source is used to provide the current accurate time.
+2. All ECUs download, verify, and write the latest downloaded time from the its source of current accurate time.
-4. All ECUs download, verify, and write metadata from the Director and/or Image repositories.
+3. All ECUs download, verify, and write metadata from the Director and/or Image repositories.
-5. At some point, ECUs download, verify, and write images.
+4. At some point, ECUs download, verify, and write images.
-6. At some point, ECUs install new images.
+5. At some point, ECUs install new images.
 Then, they sign, and write the latest ECU version reports.

 Let us make two important observations.

 First, it is not necessary to continually refresh the time apart from a software update cycle.
 This is because: (1) the time may not be successfully updated, (2) an ECU SHOULD be able to boot to a valid image, even if its metadata has expired, and (3) it is necessary to check only that the metadata for the latest downloaded updates has not expired.

 Indeed, there is a risk to implementers updating time information too frequently.
 For example, if time information is made once per day, it can cause flash devices with 10K write lifetime to wear out within roughly 27 years.
 If valid time metadata is always written to the same block, an admittedly unlikely scenario since the old metadata is likely to be retained before the new metadata is validated, this may cause unacceptable wear.
 Implementers should seriously consider both the lifetime usage of their devices and their likely update patterns if using technologies with limited writes.

 However, there is a trade-off between frequently updating the current time (and thus, exhausting EEPROM), and the efficacy of the system to prevent freeze attacks from a compromised Director repository.
 If it is essential to frequently update the time to prevent freeze attacks, and EEPROM must be used, there are ways to make that use more efficient.
 For example, the ECU may write data to EEPROM in a circular fashion that can expand its lifetime of wear.